 A New Tool to Help Your Team Prepare

-How do I Use Tabletop Exercises?
+How Do I Use Tabletop Exercises?

 Each CSDSIP Tabletop Exercises presents you and your team with a realistic scenario designed to test your teams emergency response skills and efficiency of your responsive plan.
-When completed regularly, these exercises are designed to improve your teams critical thinking and coordination abilities and help build confidence responding to urgent events.
+When completed regularly, these exercises are designed to improve your teams critical thinking and coordination abilities as well as help build confidence responding to urgent events.
 However, proper use is the key to the effectiveness of any tool, so we've created a step-by-step guide to help you get the most out of our Tabletop Exercise Series.

 If you have questions about how to work through a Tabletop Exercise, CSDSIP's Risk Control Team would be happy to help!

 Bring your emergency response team together in one room (be it virtual or physical).
 This should include both the planners, like a school principal or Superintendent, and those first on the scene, such as SRO's.
 However, beware of casting your net too wide as large groups can limit the contributions of individual stakeholders.
 If you are presenting this tool to an audience of 10 or more, have them complete the activity in smaller groups to promote good discussion.